Radio-Electronics.Com for radio and electronics tutorials, resources, data, articles and news for the radio and electronics design engineer

 Sir Oliver Lodge

-- a summary of the life of Sir Oliver Lodge, the radio pioneer with little formal training, but a large impact on radio communications technology (including the coherer) as well as other areas of physics and psychic phenomena.
+A summary of the life of Sir Oliver Lodge, the radio pioneer with little formal training, but a large impact on radio communications technology (including the coherer) as well as other areas of physics and psychic phenomena.

 Although the name of Sir Oliver Lodge is not known in many circles, he was nevertheless a very important pioneer in the development of the new technology of wireless or radio transmission.
 Oliver Lodge is credited with a number of inventions without which the development of the newly discovered technology of radio communications would have been much slower.